hraza10/carguide.github.io/README.md

 # INST377 Car Guide

-Github Pages link to view the site: https://hraza10.github.io/
+### Github Pages link to view the site:
+https://hraza10.github.io/

-Collaborators:
+### Collaborators:
 Hassan Raza
 Suyog Gyawali

-##Description
+## Description

 - API we used: Get All Manufacturers,
   Link to the API: https://vpic.nhtsa.dot.gov/api/vehicles/getallmanufacturers?format=json

 - Our visualization shows a bar chart of the countries with the number of car manufacturers.

-- What visualisation or other JS libraries does your project use?
+- The project mainly utilizes Charts.js to create the bar chart.
+The library was utilized for its simple functionality and elegant visualization styles.

 - What CSS frameworks did you use?
 What version of them?